Optimization is a discipline which uses goals and constraints to identify the mathematically best decision to make.

 Definitions

 b is an incompletely defined problem (a problem space), which means because of undefined parts of the problem (goals and / or constraints), we need to make assumptions to arrive at a solvable completely defined problem.
-Different choices of assumptions may lead to solutions that have a different value to stakeholders.
+Different assumptions may lead to solutions that produce a different value to stakeholders.

 e is the effort it takes to solve a given problem with a particular method.
 Different methods to solve the same problem can take different levels of effort.